 World in Numbers Question Answer How many continents are there in the world?
 7 Can you name them?
-(The child can name as many as they know) Asia, Africa, Antarctica, Australia, Europe, North America, and South America Do you know the name of the continent you live in?
-Asia
+(The child can name as many as they know) Asia, Africa, Antarctica, Australia, Europe, North America, and South America

-How many Oceans are there in the world?
+Do you know the name of the continent you live in?
+Asia How many Oceans are there in the world?
 5 Can you name them?
 (The child can name as many as they know) Atlantic, Pacific, Indian, Arctic, Southern (Antarctic) Ocean How many countries are there in the world?
 195 Can you name two neighbouring countries?
 Iran, Afghanistan, China, India How many people live in this world?
-7.6 Billion
+7.9 Billion

-Let's make BIG numbers Easier to Understand (40 minutes)
+Let's make BIG numbers easier to understand

-"Wow, have you realised how BIG our Earth is?
+- Have you realized how BIG our Earth is?
 With so many people and countries!
 Our own village/city looks so big, can you visualize how big the whole world is?
-Let's look at a few big numbers to help us understand the enormity of our planet"
+Let's look at a few big numbers to help us understand the enormity of our planet. - Did you know?

-"These numbers really have made us understand how big and vast our planet is!
+- "These numbers really have made us understand how big and vast our planet is!
 These numbers are very difficult to remember, isn't it?
 Because they are in millions and millions!
-To make it easier for us to deal with huge numbers like these, mathematicians developed the idea of Percentage!
-Percentages help us shrink the biggest of numbers to a small number that can be remembered easily.
-Percent means "out of 100" or part of the whole.

-In the figure below, there are 100 squares, 50 of which are highlighted.
-To calculate the percentage of this highlighted area, we divide 50 by the total number of squares 50/100 = 0.5

-0.5 is the decimal form of 50%, which we get by multiplying the result (0.5) into 100 $0.5 \times 100 = 50\%$

-We add the % sign to denote a percentage
+To make it easier for us to deal with huge numbers like these, mathematicians developed the idea of percentage!
+Percentages help shrink the biggest of numbers to a small number that can be remembered easily.
+Percent means "out of 100" or part of the whole. - In the figure below, there are 100 squares, 50 of which are highlighted.
+To calculate the percentage of this highlighted area, we divide 50 by the total number of squares 50/100 = 0.5 - 0.5 is the decimal form of 50%, which we get by multiplying the result (0.5) into 100 - 0.5 x 100 = 50% - We add the % sign to denote a percentage

 Can you calculate the percentage of the highlighted area in the following figure using the steps below?
 Find the answer to "D".
-Learners will plug in values for A and B to find the answer:
+Plug in values for A and B to find the answer: